August 22, 2022

 10. Personality & personalization

 The above example shows two significant aspects of email personalization.
 First, it addresses the email recipient by name.
 Then, the whole tone is friendly and conversational.
-It helps to humanize the brand – in this case, YouTube – and makes the recipient feel closer to the company.
+It helps humanize the brand – in this case, YouTube – and makes the recipient feel closer to the company.

 The onboarding email – essential for customer acquisition & retention